meghapsimatrix/wildmeta/README.md

 effects of SAT coaching on SAT verbal (SATV) and/or SAT math (SATM) scores.
 The data contains the `study_type` variable indicating whether groups compared in primary studies were matched, randomized, or non-equivalent.
-The code below runs cluster wild bootstrapping to test the multiple-contrast hypothesis that the effect of coaching does not differ based on study type.
+Below, we use the `robu()` function from the `robumeta` package to fit the full model.
+The we run cluster wild bootstrapping to test the multiple-contrast hypothesis that the effect of coaching does not differ based on study type.

 ``` r
 library(wildmeta)